Wood Burning : Long-haired Rabbit with Black fur pyrography tutorial

-In this tutorial I’m going to explain how to create long-haired black rabbit.
-The techniques used to create the clumps or locks of fur can be applied to any animal with longer fur.
+In this tutorial I’m going to discuss the long-haired black rabbit.
+I’m not going to go into great detail in the blog because I think the video does a better job explaining things.
+Mostly this blog is a way to give you the free pattern and reference photo.
+I do want to mention that the techniques used to create the clumps or locks of fur can be applied to any animal with longer fur.
 This includes humans with long hair.
 At first this project might seem a little intimidating, but I think once things are broken down into smaller pieces, you will be amazed that it is fairly manageable.
 I won’t say easy, because that depends on your experience level.

 Click on the image to the left to watch a YouTube video version of the tutorial.
 If you prefer, click on the hyper link to open the same video: https://youtu.be/ImYtGB-yIFU